I2P: The Private Layer of the Web

 Relay nodes are the ones that pass your traffic along to exit nodes after a few hops.
 The exit node communicates with your destination and can forward traffic out of the network.
 Exit nodes serve as a source for your destination server.
 This is part of how Tor keeps your traffic anonymous.
 Exit nodes also send the traffic back to you.

 It’s also worth noting that relay servers technically have two categories: the “advertised relay nodes” ; these are the relays that are publicly available in the list that the directory servers maintain.
 Then there are “Bridge nodes”.
 These are private relays as they are not listed in directory servers.
 They exist purely for government blocks.
-In theory you can block the nodes on the public list, but you can’t block what you can’t find so therefore bridge nodes exist.
-It’s hard to gauge the number of bridges out there but it's estimated to be in the 2k range.
+In theory, you can block the nodes on the public list, but you can’t block what you can’t find, therefore bridge nodes exist.
+It’s hard to gauge the number of bridges out there, but it's estimated to be in the 2k range.
 You can see that here.

 That's Tor in a nutshell.
 On to I2P